project-showroom/project-showroom-v2/src/components/purpose-of-this-folder.md

   - base-button.tsx
   - submit-type-button.tsx

 ### ElementName-elements folder is used for storing customized components (ex.
 Effects every ElementName component in the app, font-size, background-color, etc.) that are used in the app.
+They are based components!